 Laplace's Theorem

-Let $G$ be a finite group with $n$ elements, and $H$ a subgroup of $G$ with $m$ elements.
-Then $m$ is a divisor of $n$: for a finite group, the order of any subgroup divides the order of the group.
+Let G be a finite group with n elements, and H a subgroup of G with m elements.
+Then m is a divisor of n: for a finite group, the order of any subgroup divides the order of the group.

-An immediate consequence: If the number of elements in $G$ is prime, then $G$ has no non-trivial subgroup (that is, its only subgroups are ${e}$ and $G$ itself, where $e$ is the neutral element of the group).
+An immediate consequence: If the number of elements in G is prime, then G has no non-trivial subgroup (that is, its only subgroups are e and G itself, where e is the neutral element of the group).

 This theorem is the first truly “non-trivial” theorem of abstract algebra: it is surprising, simple, and powerful, and evidence that group theory is more than just a “collection of definitions”.

 It is, in some sense, also very intuitive.
-The figure below shows the cyclic group $\mathbb{Z}_6$ of integers modulo 6, and its two possible subgroups, of order 2 and 3, respectively.
+The figure below shows the cyclic group Z6 of integers modulo 6, and its two possible subgroups, of order 2 and 3, respectively.
 Clearly, no other subgroups would be able to “close” on themselves as required.

 Proof